Speediing/almace-scaffolding/_app/_pages/about.md

 **I'm always interested to hear from you**

 So if you have a possible idea that you want built or you want to talk about another opportunity feel free to contact me by my contact links on the bottom.
+As well you can take a look at my resume [here](https://s3-us-west-1.amazonaws.com/www.jasonwiker.ca/assets/img/resumeJasonWiker.pdf).
 I'm always looking to try new things and hear from new people